• Skip to primary navigation

 Introduction to Concerta

-Concerta ProfileLong-acting Concerta is only available in extended-release form and is the brand name for methylphenidate.
-It has the same active ingredient as other stimulants used to treat ADHD like Ritalin.
-Concerta is a Schedule II drug because it can be abused and has some history of leading to dependence.
-The drug’s time-release formulation is designed to promote a steady level of medication in the individual’s body.
-When taken properly, a dose of Concerta should stay in the individual’s system for 12 hours, curbing impulsivity and enhancing focus.
-Concerta should never be taken without a doctor’s prescription.
+CONCERTA is a Schedule II drug, meaning it’s accepted for medical use but can be abused and has some history of leading to dependence.
+The drug’s time-release formulation is designed to promote a steady level of medication in an individual’s body.
+When taken properly, a dose of CONCERTA should stay in a person’s system for 12 hours, where it works to curb impulsivity and enhance focus.
+CONCERTA should never be taken without a doctor’s prescription.

 Identifying Concerta